Primary Education (5-11) with QTS BA (Hons)

 Professional Placement

-Each year you will complete a professional placement in a range of schools settings and age phases.
-You will also have the opportunity to complete short intensive training placements for early reading and phonics, adaptive teaching for SEND and EAL and a wider perspectives focus.
+Each year, you will complete a professional placement in various settings and age groups.
+You will also have chances for short, intensive training and practice (ITAP) opportunities.

 Course structure

-Teaching on this degree is structured into lectures, where all students are taught together, and seminars of smaller groups of around 20-25 students.
+Teaching on this degree combines lectures, where all students are taught together, with small-group seminars for interactive learning.

 Assessment and feedback

-Throughout your three years of study you will have a number of assessments, including a formal written exam, essays, portfolios, poster presentations, a professional viva, case studies and a dissertation.
+Throughout your three years of study you will have a number of assessments including essays, portfolios, poster presentations, a professional viva, case studies and a dissertation.

 Year One